uri-library-data-services/iassist-preview/content/blog/two-new-developments-announced-beginning-2008-which-keep-eye.md

 > The launch follows high profile criticism by a senior academic at
 > Brighton University, who argued that students need to be taught to
-> challenge the facts taken from Google or Wikipedia\... \[Executive
+> challenge the facts taken from Google or Wikipedia...
+[Executive
-> Director Caroline Williams\] said, \"Google isn\'t discriminating
+> Director Caroline Williams] said, "Google isn't discriminating
 > about the material it chooses - and with no systematic quality control
 > processes it is very difficult for people to explore and discover
 > trusted information.
 But automation combined with human value
 > judgments, can be more responsive and dynamic in meeting the needs of
-> higher and further education.\"
+> higher and further education."

-Time for a rhetorical question: if the academic community can\'t trust Google to deliver scholarly search results, why would this community trust Google with research data?
+Time for a rhetorical question: if the academic community can't trust Google to deliver scholarly search results, why would this community trust Google with research data?

-\- submitted by Chuck Humphrey
+- submitted by Chuck Humphrey